Nationwide said it has invested in Upstream Security, an InsurTech focused on providing cybersecurity for connected vehicles.

 Nationwide decline to disclose investment details, other than noting the financing comes out if its $100 million venture capital fund.

-“As technology in vehicles becomes even more sophisticated, security is a critical building block and Upstream’s [product] focuses on protecting our members in the evolving mobility ecosystem,” Eric Ross, leader of Nationwide’s venture capital team, said in prepared remarks.
+“As technology in vehicles becomes even more sophisticated, security is a critical building block and Upstream’s [product] focuses on protecting our members in the evolving mobility ecosystem,” Erik Ross, leader of Nationwide’s venture capital team, said in prepared remarks.

 Added Tony Fenton, Nationwide’s vice president of Commercial Underwriting and New Product Development: “As mobility continues to evolve with technology, it will be important for carriers and vehicle manufacturers to keep up with customer protection needs.”